 Need more assistance?

-We’ve outlined some of the basics here, but there is so much more you can explore as you integrate these softwares.
-If you are needing assistance with other situations–wanting to sell products, or track sales tax–whatever it is, we can help customize your setup.
+We’ve outlined some of the basics here, but there is so much more to tracking your income.
+If you are needing assistance with other situations–wanting to sell products, additional services like coaching or track sales tax–whatever it is, we can help customize your setup.
 Schedule a free consultation with one of our team members here!

 This article is designed to provide information only and should not be considered legal or tax advice.
 Because of the complexity of the law and the variables in your own personal tax situation, you can’t rely on our advice specifically related to your unique circumstances.
 In order to get the best tax savings and legal advice available to you, you should consult with your own accountant, attorney or advisor regarding your particular facts and circumstances.
 GreenOak Accounting is an accounting firm that specializes in working with counselors and therapists in private practice.
 We provide monthly accounting & bookkeeping services, 1-time services and online courses.
 For more information on our specialized services for therapists please visit https://www.greenoakaccounting.com/our-specialized-services-for-therap